MATER LAKES ACADEMY

 Before and After School

-Subsection 1: Arriving Before School and/or Staying After School
+Paragraph 1: Arriving Before School and/or Staying After School

-Students who arrive on campus before classes begin or stay after classes end must continue to abide by all school rules.
+Students who arrive on-campus before classes begin or stay after classes end must continue to abide by all school rules.
 Middle school students arriving early and high school students staying late may only wait in the cafeterias or library and may not loiter in the hallways due to school still being in session.

 Students that require waiting for an extended period of time after school for parent pickup are not allowed to loiter anywhere other than the front parking lot.
 Students involved in athletics or school-sponsored extracurricular activities may remain on campus after school only if accompanied by their coach, teacher, or activity sponsor.
 Students not involved in afterschool activities, athletics, or extracurricular activities are not allowed to loiter within the school building, basketball courts, or fields once they have been dismissed for the day.
 Unsupervised usage of school facilities before or after school is not permitted.
 Middle school students arriving early may not use or loiter in the middle school basketball courts or fields for any reason.
 There is no direct student supervision for students once all classes are dismissed.

-Subsection 2: Leaving Campus On Foot (Neighborhood Pass)
+Paragraph 2: Leaving Campus On Foot (Neighborhood Pass)

-Immediately following class dismissal on campus local traffic, both inside and outside campus is heightened.
+Immediately following class dismissal on-campus local traffic, both inside and outside campus is heightened.
 In an attempt to keep students away from a dangerous situation involving after school traffic students are not allowed to leave campus on foot until traffic subsides.
 Parents of students who walk home and who would like to allow their child to exit during this high traffic time must obtain a “Neighborhood Pass” from the main office.
 Parents must sign a permission form and prove they live with a one-mile total walking distance from the school in order to obtain the pass.
 This pass will allow them to leave campus, on their own, once classes are dismissed and during the height of traffic congestion.
 The Neighborhood pass must be renewed annually.

 Chapter 1 – Section 3